Scanuppia / Malga Palazzo

 This is an automatic translation, the original language is: Dutch.
 Show original

-I think the Mauna Kea in Hawaii is not that much easier.
-Although this mountain is nowhere near the gradients of >25% you climb from sea level in 68km to a staggering altitude of over 4192m.
-Especially the last km are heavy as the road gets steeper and the air thinner.
-In my opinion by far the toughest climb there is.
-The top times in strava are just under 5 hours.
+I personally think that the le Mauna Kea in Hawaii is not really much easier.
+Although this mountain doesn't match the gradients of >25%, here you climb from sea level in 68 km to a staggering height of over 4192 m.
+Especially the last km are extremely tough as the road gets steeper and the air thinner.
+In my opinion, far and away the toughest climb in existence.
+The top times in strava come out just under 5 hours.

-For people who are inspired don't do this climb alone!
+For people who get inspired don't do this climb alone!!!

 Ik denk zelf dat de le Mauna Kea in Hawaii niet echt veel makkelijker is.
 Hoe wel deze berg lang niet kan tippen aan de stijgingspercentages van >25% klim je hier wel van zee niveau in 68km naar een duizelingwekkende hoogte van ruim 4192 m.
 Zeker de laatste km zijn loodzwaar als de weg steeds steiler wordt en de lucht steeds ijler.
 In mijn optiek ver weg de zwaarste klim die bestaat.
 De toptijden in strava komen net uit onder de 5 uur.